Salem City School District (New Jersey): Administration

+After 15 years as Superintendent, Dr. Amiot Patrick Michel retired in December 2024 and Dr. Carol Kelley, who was previously the Superintendent in Princeton until the fall of 2023 when she resigned after a controversial tenure there, began in Salem City in January 2025.

 Board of education

 The district's board of education is comprised of nine members who set policy and oversee the fiscal and educational operation of the district through its administration; Each of the sending districts have an appointed member who serves on the board.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2013) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.